olly-evans/chess-engine-cpp/README.md

 ### Goals

-The goal for this project is to document my progress and learn more about C++, CMake and SFML.
+The goal for this project is to learn more about C++, CMake and SFML.
 And also to become more familiar with common software design patterns.

 I'll put the rest of my goals in a more formal list below, for readability: